8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 This is one of my favorite KPIs to track because I’m not relegated to tracking the system, integration, regression, and UAT coverage alone.

-In the true spirit of shifting left, I have started to advise about the importance of tracking unit testing coverage.
+In the true spirit of shifting left, I have started to advise on the importance of tracking unit testing coverage.
 Sounds crazy, right?
 It’s not, especially if you have the right tools to make the execution of unit tests alone easy but makes even the capturing of the actual results (evidence) easier.

 Requirements traceability